A lot or a little?

 Is it any good?

 Written by John Hughes (using the pseudonym "Edmond Dantes"), Beethoven takes a lot of unnecessary cheap shots.
 With the exception of Mrs. Newton, all of the adult characters are depicted as either ninnies or villains.
 No father would want to be treated the way that George Newton is treated by his kids when they disagree with him.
 One 7-year-old viewer considered George to be a "jerk," even after he saves Beethoven in the end.
-Beethoven is only occasionally lively, nonetheless, young kids will watch it over and over to see the dog drool, shake and slobber all over the place.
+Beethoven is only occasionally lively, but young kids will watch it over and over to see the dog drool, shake, and slobber all over the place.
 Sensitive kids may be bothered by the animal abuse and peril.